Assault and Battery

 It is best to contact a Las Vegas criminal defense attorney and lay out the facts of your case.
 Depending on the circumstances, your lawyer will come up with a defense that puts the assault or battery in the best light before the court.

-How a Las Vegas Battery Attorney can help
+How a Las Vegas Battery Lawyer Can Help

 A Las Vegas battery attorney can help anyone arrested and charged with battery in one or more of the following ways: